(revised 09 Sep 2021)

 The Department of Fisheries Oceanography at the University of Massachusetts Dartmouth’s School for Marine Science and Technology (SMAST) is seeking applicants for a quantitative research associate in fisheries science to work under the supervision of Dr. Gavin Fay, Associate Professor of Fisheries Oceanography.
 The research associate will join a team of postdocs, graduate students, and undergraduate researchers applying quantitative tools for sustainable and adaptive fisheries and blue communities in the face of systemic change.
 The research associate will conduct statistical and ecosystem modeling research and develop decision support tools to support ecosystem-based fisheries management decision-making.
-They will provide scientific and technical analysis and project leadership for the Fisheries and Ecosystem Management (Fay Lab) research group, and develop a semi-independent research program under the supervision of the UMass Dartmouth faculty member (Dr. Gavin Fay).
+They will provide project leadership for the Fisheries and Ecosystem Management (Fay Lab) research group, and develop a semi-independent research program.
 The successful candidate will be expected to engage and manage in all aspects of the research group including the preparation and submission of grant proposals, report writing, publishing research results, supervising students and research staff, and interacting with industry, funding agencies and collaborators.
 Research associates at UMass Dartmouth have PI status (can be the lead investigator on research grants), and are able to serve as the main thesis advisor for students with departmental approval.

 The research associate will be expected to work across multiple grant-funded projects.
 Initial project tasks will include:

 - Lead synthesis of habitat vulnerability frameworks and species narratives for Northeast and Mid-Atlantic marine fish, and develop web-based tools for viewing and interacting with results

 - Contribute to simulation testing of length-based multispecies stock assessment models